-For over four decades, Barbara has represented the international bestselling author M. C. Beaton, known as the “Queen of Cozy Mysteries.”
-Beaton’s two mystery series Agatha Raisin (St. Martin’s) and Hamish Macbeth (Grand Central) have been translated into 17 languages.
+For over four decades, Barbara has represented the international bestselling author M. C. Beaton, called the “Queen of Crime” by the Globe and Mail.
+Beaton’s two mystery series Agatha Raisin (St. Martin’s) and Hamish Macbeth (Grand Central) have been translated into 19 languages.
 The Agatha Raisin novels have been adapted into a television series starring Ashley Jensen and has received rave reviews in the New York Times and The Guardian, among many other publications.
-The series is streaming on Acorn TV as well as available on PBS stations across the U.S. and on many international broadcasting channels, including Sky in the U.K. The Hamish Macbeth series by M. C. Beaton has also been optioned and is in development.
+Four seasons of the series are streaming on Acorn TV and are available on many international broadcasting channels, including Sky Max in the U.K. The Hamish Macbeth series by M. C. Beaton has also been optioned and is in development.

-In addition, Barbara represents Ishmael Reed, MacArthur Genius Award winner, novelist, essayist and poet; Carla Harris, Vice Chairman and Managing Director at Morgan Stanley and author of the extremely successful career and business books Strategize to Win: The New Way to Start Out, Step Up, or Start Over in Your Career and Expect to Win: 10 Proven Strategies for Thriving in the Workplace; and Gordon Thomas, whose critically acclaimed historical nonfiction books, including Gideon’s Spies and Secret Wars, have sold over 45 million copies worldwide.
-Barbara has also represented Cordelia Fine, winner of the prestigious Royal Society Science Prize (known as the “Booker Prize for Science writing”) for Testosterone Rex, which explores and deconstructs our cultural myths and assumptions in gender dynamics.
+Barbara’s other prominent clients include Ishmael Reed, MacArthur Genius Award winner, essayist, poet, and novelist of Mumbo Jumbo and Flight to Canada; Carla Harris, Vice Chairman and Managing Director at Morgan Stanley and author of the extremely successful career and business books Strategize to Win, Expect to Win, and her latest title Lead to Win: How to Be a Powerful, Impactful, Influential Leader in Any Environment (Penguin Random House, Sept.
+2022); and Gordon Thomas, whose critically acclaimed historical nonfiction books, including Gideon’s Spies and Secret Wars, have sold over 45 million copies worldwide.
+Barbara has also represented Cordelia Fine, winner of the prestigious Royal Society Science Prize (known as the “Booker Prize for science writing”) for Testosterone Rex, which explores and deconstructs myths and assumptions about gender dynamics.